Which anatomical term refers specifically to the region of the bo... | Channels for Pearson+

 1

-Step 2: Recall the anatomical terminology used to describe specific regions of the body.
-For example, 'brachial' refers to the arm, 'femoral' refers to the thigh, and 'inguinal' refers to the groin.
+Step 2: Review the anatomical terms provided in the options: Carpal (related to the wrist), Femoral (related to the thigh), Brachial (related to the arm), and Axillary (related to the armpit).

-Step 3: Learn that the term 'axillary' is specifically used to describe the region of the body known as the 'armpit'.
+Step 3: Recall that the term 'Axillary' is specifically used to describe the region of the body known as the 'armpit'.

-Step 4: Compare the options provided in the question ('brachial', 'axillary', 'femoral', 'inguinal') and identify which term matches the 'armpit' region.
+Step 4: Eliminate the incorrect options based on their definitions: Carpal (wrist), Femoral (thigh), and Brachial (arm).

-Step 5: Conclude that the correct anatomical term for the 'armpit' region is 'axillary', based on the definitions of the terms provided.
+Step 5: Confirm that the correct anatomical term for the 'armpit' region is 'Axillary'.

 Watch next